 Xu, X., Wang, L., Chen, L., Su, T., Zhang, Y., Wang, T., &, Zhang, Y. (2016).
 Effects of chronic sleep deprivation on bone mass and bone metabolism in rats.
 Journal of Orthopedic Surgery and Research, 11(87). http://doi.org/10.1186/s13018-016-0418-6

-If we don’t strive to meet our goals and to improve on a regular basis, we become stagnant.
-If we aren’t growing and learning, our minds become lethargic.
-This post comes from a bullet journal list I originally created for my own personal development.
-While my focus is often intellectual (seeking knowledge and attaining education), other life areas are equally important to cultivate.
+If we don’t strive to meet our goals and improve on a regular basis, we become stagnant.
+And if we aren’t growing and learning, our minds become lethargic.
+This is an article about 37 simple things you can do to prevent stagnation for a more meaningful life.

-Find additional SAMHSA links in the Resources section of this blog.
+Find additional SAMHSA links in the Links section of this site.
 SAMHSA is the agency within the U.S. Department of Health and Human Services that leads public health efforts to advance the behavioral health of the nation.
-SAMHSA’s mission is to reduce the impact of substance abuse and mental illness on America’s communities.
-Anyone can access free publications, workbooks, and fact sheets on substance use disorder and addiction by visiting the SAMHSA website.
-Additionally, free online tools are available to assist with locating treatment services.

-In order to maintain balance, it helps to have a variety of wellness strategies in your toolbox.
+In order to maintain balance and live a meaningful life, it helps to have a variety of wellness strategies in your toolbox.
 The following list is comprised of 37 ideas for personal/professional development, self-improvement, and creating healthy habits.

 1. Read one inspirational/motivational book per month or

 3. Take advantage of free classes offered at the library or through Coursera.
-(Coursera provides universal access to education, partnering with top universities and organizations.
-Similar sites: Course Buffetand EdX.)
+(Coursera provides universal access to education by partnering with top universities and organizations.)

 4. Take part in a new activity or event to step outside your comfort zone.
-(Examples: Join a book club, take a cooking class, join a Meetup.)
+(Examples: Join a book club, take a cooking class, attend a Meetup, etc.)

-6. Come up with an exercise routine, write it down, and then stick with it.
-No excuses.
+6. Develop an exercise routine, write it down, and then stick with it.
+No excuses!

-8. Complete household tasks and chores on a daily basis; don’t procrastinate.
+8. Complete household tasks and chores on a daily basis.
+Create a chore list.
+Don’t procrastinate!

 13. Read a non-fiction book.

 15. Drink more water, green tea, and black coffee.
-Drink less wine, beer, sweetened beverages, and sugary sodas.
+(And drink less wine, beer, sugar-sweetened beverages, and soda!)

 16. Practice active listening.